 What Are Examples of an Eligible Data Breach?

-- A folder containing a doctor’s patient health records that an employee loses in a public place.
+• A folder containing a doctor’s patient health records that an employee loses in public.

-- A laptop without password protection that contains a patient’s psychologist’s mental health diagnosis that is left on a bus.
+• A laptop without password protection that contains a patient’s psychologist’s mental health diagnosis is left on a bus.

 What is Remedial Action?

-For example, if Company A sends an email that attaches a file containing personal information to an unintended recipient (Company X) by misake, Company A may take remedial action by contacting Company X and asking them to delete the file from their system.
-Provided, of course, that Company A has a relationship with, and trusts Company X has done so.
+For example, suppose Company A sends an email that attaches a file containing personal information to an unintended recipient (Company X) by mistake.
+In that case, Company A may take remedial action by contacting Company X and asking them to delete the file from their system.
+Provided, of course, that Company A has a relationship with and trusts Company X has done so.

-In such a case, the remedial action means that the ‘serious harm’ element is not enlivened.
-Therefore, Company A is not required to report the data breach to the OAIC or to the people whose personal information was saved to the file.
+In such a case, the remedial action means the ‘serious harm’ element is not animated.
+Therefore, Company A is not required to report the data breach to the OAIC or the people whose personal information was saved to the file.

 When Must An Eligible Data Breach Be Reported?

 Relevant organisations must take steps to make a ‘reasonable and expeditious assessment’ to establish whether the data breach constitutes an eligible data breach.
-Organisations must take all reasonable steps to ensure that the assessment of the data breach is completed within 30 days pursuant to section 26WH(2) of the Privacy Act.
+Organisations must take all reasonable steps to ensure the data breach assessment is completed within 30 days under section 26WH(2) of the Privacy Act.

 What Can Entities Do If They Cannot Complete The Assessment within 30 Days?

-If an Entity cannot complete the assessment of whether the breach constitutes an Eligible Data Breach within 30 days, the OIAC advises that the Entity should document their assessment process to show:
+Suppose an Entity cannot complete the assessment of whether the breach constitutes an Eligible Data Breach within 30 days.
+In that case, the OIAC advises that the Entity should document its assessment process to show the following:

-- All reasonable steps were taken to complete their assessment within the requisite 30 day period.
+3. All reasonable steps were taken to complete their assessment within the requisite 30-day period.

 What Are The Penalties For Failing To Comply With The Notifiable Data Breach Scheme?